3 Necessary Habits to Make You More Successful at Work

 The ultimate goal is for the team to succeed, and it will happen only if we help others to succeed.

 One company where people just love to work is Apple Inc. Apple’s unique set of values encourage an environment where ideas are brought together to fill customers’ growing demands.
 It has developed a comprehensive set of seven components that enshrine teamwork.
 Steve Jobs himself said,

 “Teamwork is dependent on trusting the other folks to come through with their part without watching them all the time”.

 It is interesting that companies are adopting open office layouts to bring a sense of unity to the project teams.
 Team huddles are becoming casual and are breaking discomfort by challenging ideas and drawing out solutions.

 An excellent resource for developing habits surrounding teamwork is The Medici Effect - Breakthrough Insights at the Intersection of Ideas, Concepts and Cultures by Frans Johansson, where he passionately discusses how teamwork can turn ideas into innovations.

 The core belief of teamwork is met only when we do our part well in putting the team-first attitude.
 The common thing between habit and teamwork is both are continuous processes.
 Sometimes in our lives, someone has the team-first attitude towards us, and we need to replicate it.

 Our workplace habits are the core of our work ethics.
 These habits help us to plan, prioritize, execute, and face hurdles - the cornerstone principles of effective working.

-The crux of cultivating any habit is to educate ourselves about it.
+The crux of cultivating any habit is to consistently working on them through weeks and months.

 Our workplaces deserve more than our presence, time, and energy.
 It needs our excellence, skills, and commitment.
 So ask yourself,